 - 1. Demonstrate effective communication skills in written and spoken English. - 2.
-Develop an appreciation for the values and functions of great literature. - Understand the principles of human nature and behavior, integrating behavioral science and the Christian faith. - 4.
+Develop an appreciation for the values and functions of great literature. - 3.
+Understand the principles of human nature and behavior, integrating behavioral science and the Christian faith. - 4.
 Gain a basic understanding of human society and cross-cultural variation, including ways individuals and groups function, interact, and change. - 5.
 Demonstrate the ability to think critically and clearly about issues in professional and personal life. - 6.
 Demonstrate knowledge of the physical universe and appreciate the scientific methodology that investigates it. - 7.
-Understand the basic principles of biblical ethics and apply such principles to contemporary culture. - 8.
-Appreciate western civilization in global context with particular emphasis on the history of Christianity.
+Understand the basic principles of biblical ethics and apply such principles to contemporary culture.

+- 8. Appreciate western civilization in global context with particular emphasis on the history of Christianity. - 9.
+Engage in intentional spiritual growth toward Christ-like character and service.